MaxenceDC/ProgrammingChallenges/README.md

 Internet.
 It seemed really interesting for me to try and beat some challenges and I decided to create this repo to write some code for those challenges.
-I will be solving them in no pre-defined order, with the languages I think fit the most for me.
+I will be solving them in no pre-defined order, with the languages I think fit the best for me.

-Even though I have early access to the GitHub copilot, I would keep it disabled when solving these problems to train my research and problem-solving skills
+Even though I have early access to the GitHub copilot, I will keep it disabled when solving these problems to practice my research and problem-solving skills

 Here is my progress so far (tip: you can sort this list using _[GitHub sort content](https://github.com/Mottie/GitHub-userscripts/wiki/GitHub-sort-content)_) :